 Data analysts can expect competitive salaries and benefits.
-According to industry reports, the average annual salary for data analysts is $ 84,584 USD, with experienced professionals earning significantly higher salaries.
+According to industry reports, the median annual salary for data analysts is around $60,000 SGD, with experienced professionals earning significantly higher salaries.

-Some organizations also offer additional benefits, such as flexible work arrangements, professional development opportunities, and performance-based bonuses.
+Some organisations also offer additional benefits, such as flexible work arrangements, professional development opportunities, and performance-based bonuses.